USER-4w4i5/Semester---Notes/OS/OS Quick Notes 2, 2023.md

     - Disabling interrupts globally may have a significant impact on system responsiveness.
     - It should be used with caution, especially in real-time systems or systems with strict timing requirements.

-**Special Machine Instructions:**
+**Special Machine Instructions (Hardware Support):**

 - **Atomic Instructions:**
 	- Some modern CPUs provide atomic instructions that are executed in a single step without interruption.
 		- These instructions are designed for mutual exclusion and work as follows:
 			- **Test-And-Set:** This instruction reads a memory location and sets it to a particular value, all in one atomic step.
 It returns the previous value of the memory location.
 			- **Swap:** This instruction swaps the content of a memory location with a specified value atomically.
 - **Usage for Mutual Exclusion:**
 	- Processes or threads can use these atomic instructions to protect their critical sections without disabling interrupts.
 	- Here's an example of using "Test-And-Set":
 		1. Process A reads a shared memory location using "Test-And-Set" and gets the previous value.
 		2. If the previous value is 0 (indicating no other process is in the critical section), process A enters the critical section.
 		3. If the previous value is 1, process A knows that another process is in the critical section and must wait.

 - **Advantages and Limitations:**
 	- Using atomic instructions is highly efficient and does not disable interrupts.
 	- It is particularly useful in high-performance systems.
 	- However, it may not be available on all hardware platforms, and its usage should be carefully designed to avoid race conditions.

 ## Semaphores